apptainer/singularity-userdocs/running_services.rst

     $ sudo singularity build url-to-pdf.sif url-to-pdf.def

-Running the Server
+Running the Service
 ==================

-We can now start an instance and run the server:
+We can now start an instance and run the service:

 .. code-block:: singularity